-To inquire about availability and booking, please contact Brenda Druecker (Wesley’s booking agent) using this electronic contact form.
-Alternatively contact Brenda by phone at 620-242-5265 or email: email@example.com.
+To inquire about availability and booking, please contact Wes using this electronic form.

-* Since 2005 Wesley has presented keynotes, workshops and other professional development / conference sessions in mainland China (2007, 2009 & 2011), Hong Kong, New Zealand, Qatar, The Dominican Republic and Canada in addition to numerous U.S. states.
+* Since 2005 Wesley has presented keynotes, workshops and other professional development / conference sessions in mainland China (2007, 2009 & 2011), Hong Kong, New Zealand, Egypt, Qatar, The Dominican Republic, Canada and Brazil in addition to numerous U.S. states.

 Additional resources about Wes and Wes’ speaking services include: